Dhanunjaya-Elluri/similaritySearch/README.md

 Wait for the container to start and the FastAPI server to be running.
 You can test the endpoints as mentioned in step 3 under [Project Setup - To run the project locally](#project-setup---to-run-the-project-locally).

+> [!NOTE]
+> The Dockerfile is optimized for CPU-only PyTorch.
+Since the similarity search doesn't require GPU acceleration, we can use the CPU version of PyTorch.
+This significantly reduced the image size from ~6GB to ~1.5GB and the build time from ~10 minutes to ~2 minutes.

 ## CI/CD

 This project uses GitHub Actions for continuous integration and deployment.
 The workflow is split into two parts: